-The existence of any of the above conditions does not necessarily indicate that the generic criteria are not valid for a given site.
+The existence of any of the above conditions does not necessarily indicate that the use of generic excess soil standards are not valid for a given site.
 There are many interrelated parameters and factors that were used in the development of the generic standards, and in many cases one factor, such as any of those above, can be outweighed by differences in other factors in a manner that, overall, there is sufficient natural protection provided by the site.
 In addition, it must also be considered that the component that drives the standard may not be affected by the particular limiting condition described above (e.g. a terrestrial ecological driver, but there are high permeable zones in the vadose zone).
-The qualified person should consider these types of factors in assessing the appropriateness of the use of the generic standards.
+The qualified person should carefully consider these types of factors in assessing the appropriateness of the use of the generic standards.